 Reka - Early season (late June and July), medium to large sweet berries, vigorous, fast growing, and adapts well to a wide range of northern climates and soil types.
 Uprght 4 to 6 ft.
 Burgundy red fall color is an added landscape bonus!
 USDA zones 4 to 7 (available in 1 gal)

 Olympia - Mid-season (late July and early August), medium, spicy, aromatic and very sweet berries.
 Easy to grow, large upright spreading bush 4 to 7 ft with bright red fall color.
 Many of our fresh fruit customers rate Olympia as their favorite tasting.
 The medium sized dark blue fruit is perfect for baking.
-USDA zones 5 to 8. (available in 1, 3, and 7 gal)
+USDA zones 5 to 8. (sold out until June)

 Bluegold - Mid- season (late July and early August), compact and perfect for landscaping.
 Grows 3 to 5 ft with fall foliage and winter wood that is golden yellow, followed by bright-white blooms in the spring.
 The sky blue colored berries form large clusters that are easy to pick and are wonderful for baking.
 USDA 4 to 7 (available in 1 gal)

 Draper - Mid-season (late July and early August), large, crisp, delicious powder-blue blueberries that grow in loose clusters.
 Large upright stocky and vigorous growth 5 to 6 ft.
 Draper is highly productive with outstanding fresh market quality berries with excellent shelf life.
 USDA zones 5 to 8. (available in 3 gal)